carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 Being able to profile the computational time is thus essential, and we will see how to do that in a Jupyter environment in the next section.

-# Time profiling calculations in Jupyter
+# Time profiling in Jupyter

 Let's set up a raster calculation using assets from the search of satellite scenes that we have carried out in the previous episode.
 The search result, which consisted of a collection of STAC items (an `ItemCollection`), has been saved